BenSDuggan/IMFT/README.md

-        "stl":{}, // Data from the second to last interval (copied from last when the next update interval occurs) "latest":{}, // Latest data received, not necessarily up to date "lastUpdated": -1, // Time that the last flight data was received "updated": false // Updated on this last time interval }
+        "stl":{}, // Data from the second to last interval (copied from last when the next update interval occurs) "latest":{}, // Latest data received, not necessarily up to date "lastUpdated": -1, // Time that the last flight data was received "updated": false, // Updated on this last time interval "onGround": false, // Is aircraft on the ground "inAir": false, // Is the aircraft in the air "airGroundJustChanged": false, // Did air or ground just change?
+        "labeledLocation": null // Name of where the aircraft actually is }
 ]
 ```